CryptoHives/.github/SECURITY.md

-# 🛡️ Security Policy — CryptoHives
+# 🛡️ Security Policy — CryptoHives Foundation

-Thank you for helping to keep **CryptoHives** and its open-source ecosystem secure.
+Thank you for helping to keep **CryptoHives Foundation** and its open-source ecosystem secure.

 We take the security of our software seriously.
 If you discover a potential vulnerability, please report it responsibly using the instructions below.